emsesp/EMS-ESP32/README.md

 When flashing for the first time the Serial port is enabled by default with baud 115200.
 You can then use a PC with USB to the ESP8266 to set the settings like wifi, mqtt etc and also monitor the boot up procedure.
 Remember to disable the serial (`set serial off`) when connecting to the EMS lines.

 The onboard LED will flash if there is no connection with the EMS bus.
-You can disable LED support by the 'set led' command from the telnet client
+You can disable LED support by the 'set led' command from the telnet client.

+If you want to completely erase the ESP and rebuild the firmware then do a `pio run -t erase` which will wipe the onboard flash including the SPIFFs where all the settings are stored.

 ## Known Issues